Registration of death in the Population Register System

 If the body is repatriated to Finland in a coffin or an urn, a Finnish forensic pathologist writes the death certificate.

-In other cases, the family of the deceased must take care that the date of death is registered in the Population Register System of Finland.
-The death of a Finnish citizen abroad is notified (pdf) to the Digital and Population Data Services Agency, PO Box 26, FIN-68601, Pietarsaari, Finland.
-Alternatively, the information can be submitted/posted to a Finnish mission abroad, from where it is sent to the Digital and Population Data Agency for registration.
+In other cases, the family of the deceased must make sure that the date of death is entered in the Finnish Population Information System.
+A Notification of death abroad (PDF) is sent by post to the Digital and Population Data Services Agency, PO Box 26, FIN-68601, Pietarsaari, Finland.
+Alternatively, the information can be submitted/posted to a Finnish mission abroad, from where it is sent to the Digital and Population Data Services Agency for registration.
 Send the documents together with the original death certificate of the deceased.
 The instructions are country-specific — the death certificate must either be legalised or be certified using an Apostille stamp/certificate.
 However, EU Member States accept death certificates without legalisation or an Apostille.